 Trees New York is the leading tree stewardship and advocacy organization in New York City.

-Trees New York has 40 years of experience in community tree planting, stewardship and education projects.
-Since its founding, Trees New York has trained over 12,500 Citizen Pruners and 8,000 youth in tree care and stewardship.
-Since 2005, Trees New York has planted over 5,000 trees in underserved communities throughout New York City.
+Trees New York has over 45 years of experience in community tree planting, stewardship and education projects.
+Since its founding, Trees New York has trained over 13,500 Citizen Pruners and over 9,000 youth in tree care and stewardship.
+During the last 10 years, we planted over 5,000 trees in underserved communities throughout New York City, including on New York City Housing Authority campuses, school playgrounds, community gardens, and street trees.

 In New York City, where there is limited funding for tree maintenance but significant need, volunteer stewardship is crucial to the survival of our street trees.
 Big or small, young or old, all street trees improve the quality of life in our city.
 Large, mature trees have the greatest impact on the environment – removing almost 70 times more pollution than a newly planted tree.
 Reaching maturity, however, is anything but easy for a New York City street tree.
 Pollution, dog waste, soil compaction, drought, vandalism and de-icing agents are just a few of many common threats.